spatie/global-ray/README.md

-# Enable Ray in all PHP files on your system
+# Enable `ray(), `dd()` and `dump()` in all PHP files on your system

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/spatie/global-ray.svg?style=flat-square)](https://packagist.org/packages/spatie/global-ray)
 [![Tests](https://github.com/spatie/global-ray/actions/workflows/run-tests.yml/badge.svg?branch=main)](https://github.com/spatie/global-ray/actions/workflows/run-tests.yml)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/global-ray.svg?style=flat-square)](https://packagist.org/packages/spatie/global-ray)

+[Ray](https://myray.app) is a wonderful desktop application that can help you debug applications faster.
+It can beautifully show you all debugging information, can pause your code, measure performance and [a whole lot more](https://spatie.be/docs/ray/v1/usage/framework-agnostic-php-project).

+To send debugging information to Ray, you can use the `ray()` function.

-By installing Ray globally, you can use `ray()` and [all framework agnostic Ray functions](https://spatie.be/docs/ray/v1/usage/framework-agnostic-php-project) in any PHP app or script on your system.
+By installing `spatie/global-ray`, you can use `ray()` and [all framework agnostic Ray functions](https://spatie.be/docs/ray/v1/usage/framework-agnostic-php-project) in any PHP app or script on your system.

+If you installed a specific Ray package, such as [spatie/laravel-ray](https://spatie.be/docs/ray/v1/usage/laravel) in your project already, then `ray()` will execute that specific version, so you can use still use framework specific things such as `ray()->showQueries()` to show all executed queries.

+❤️ As a bonus the popular `dd` and  `dump` functions will be made available globally too.

 ## Support us